184th Infantry Division "Nembo": Formation

-Meanwhile the 185th Paratroopers Division "Folgore" fought in the Second Battle of El Alamein during which the division was annihilated by British XIII Corps.
-On 25 November 1942 the Folgore division was declared lost due to wartime events leaving the Nembo as the only Italian paratroopers division.
+Meanwhile, the 185th Paratroopers Division "Folgore" fought in the Second Battle of El Alamein during which the division was annihilated by British XIII Corps.
+On 25 November 1942, the Folgore division was declared lost due to wartime events leaving the Nembo as the only Italian paratroopers division.
 On 11 January 1943 the army's General Staff ordered to transform the Nembo in a triangular division and therefore on 1 February 1943 the 183rd Infantry Regiment "Nembo" with the XV, XVI, and VIII/bis paratrooper battalions was raised by the Royal Air Force Paratroopers School in Viterbo.
 The VIII/bis Paratroopers Battalion was formed to replace the original VIII Paratroopers Battalion, which had been reorganized as VIII Paratroopers Sappers Battalion in May 1942 and been destroyed in the Second Battle of El Alamein.
 The 183rd Infantry Regiment joined the division on 12 April 1943 and was based in Livorno.
 To complete the division the 184th Artillery Regiment raised a third paratroopers artillery group and the CLXXXIV Paratroopers Sappers Battalion raised a third paratroopers sappers company.

 On 30 May 1943 the 183rd Infantry Regiment, 184th Infantry Regiment, and 184th Artillery Regiment received their flags in a ceremony in Florence and the division's troops swore their oath to the King of Italy Victor Emmanuel III.
 In May 1943 the 183rd Infantry Regiment "Nembo" transferred the VIII/bis Paratroopers Battalion to the 185th Infantry Regiment "Nembo" and received the X/bis Paratroopers Battalion in return.
 The 185th Infantry Regiment "Nembo" then left the division and became an autonomous unit.

 Sardinia

-In early June 1943 the bulk of the division was transferred to Sardinia, while the 185th Infantry Regiment "Nembo" and the III Paratroopers Artillery Group were detached.
-In Sardinia the division was assigned to XIII Army Corps, which was responsible for the defense of the southern half of the island.
-The division was divided into tactical groups, which were dispersed in the island's south-western region of Campidano, while one battalion was sent to the north-western region of Nurra.
+In early June 1943, the bulk of the division was transferred to Sardinia, while the 185th Infantry Regiment "Nembo" and the III Paratroopers Artillery Group were detached.
+In Sardinia, the division was assigned to XIII Army Corps, which was responsible for the defence of the southern half of the island.
+The division was divided into tactical groups, which were dispersed in the island's southwestern region of Campidano, while one battalion was sent to the northwestern region of Nurra.
 The tactical groups of the Nembo, together with units of the German 90th Panzergrenadier Division, were intended to act as rapid reinforcements for the coastal units garrisoning the beaches where allied forces were expected to land.

 The tactical groupings and groups were named after their commanders and based at the following locations: